LukeShortCloud/rootpages/src/programming/python.rst

 **Examples:**

 Gamma correction.
 This example lowers the gamma by a factor of 1.22 which will brighten the image slightly.
-[41] The full math and explaination behind this can be found `here <https://www.pyimagesearch.com/2015/10/05/opencv-gamma-correction/>`__.
+[41] The full math and explanation behind this can be found `here <https://www.pyimagesearch.com/2015/10/05/opencv-gamma-correction/>`__.

 .. code-block:: python